 We do that with a wide-angle shot.
 You see this in cinema and television all the time.
 If the story takes place in a living room, you see a shot of the entire living room.
 If it’s a Seinfeld episode and the scene is at the diner, you see an outside shot of the diner.

 These photos establish where the story takes place.

 This photo is the train station at the entrance to Walt Disney World’s Magic Kingdom.
 It sets the scene as you’re about to enter the Magic Kingdom, so you know where the story takes place.
 The establishing shot does more than that, though.
 It also sets a mood for your photos.

-You could establish your story right away as something happy, ominous, or just plain curious.
-The wide establishing shot needs to help draw in your audience with a sense of curiosity to find out more about the story, and it should help them feel something about the environment.
+You could immediately establish your story as something happy, ominous, or just curious.
+The wide establishing shot needs to help draw in your audience with a sense of curiosity to learn more about the story, and it should help them feel something about the environment.